EmiliosRichards/File-Management-System/README.md

 - Create, read, update, and delete files (CRUD operations).
 - Organizing files into directories based on categories or tags.
 Initially, the system will organize files into predefined categories such as 'Documents', 'Images', etc. Future updates will introduce the ability to create custom tags, enhancing personalization and search functionality.
-- Searching for files based on name, content, categorie, tag, or metadata.
-Perfrom a non case-senstitive search in real-time.
+- Searching for files based on name, content, category, tag, or metadata.
+Perform a non case-sensitive search in real-time.

 ## Non-Functional Requirements